 The Digital Solution

 Assignar is the cloud-based operations platform for sub and self-perform contractors.
-The fieldworker app enables contractors to abide by physical distancing rules, embrace an alternative method to face communication and remove paperwork from the jobsite.
+The mobile app enables contractors to abide by physical distancing rules, embrace an alternative method to face communication and remove paperwork from the jobsite.

-Timesheets, forms and safety documentation are digitally submitted via the fieldworker app.
+Timesheets, forms and safety documentation are digitally submitted via the mobile app.
 Enabling crucial jobsite paperwork to be received in real-time by office staff.
 All submissions can include e-signatures and photos with timestamps and geo-locations logged.

 From a scheduling perspective, allocators are no longer glued to the whiteboard as the source of truth or bound to the office to do their jobs.
 With Assignar, your allocations calendar is digital and can auto-populate compliant workers with available assets to help you maximise your resources.